boba-buba/alman/specification.md

 # ALMAN
 Desctop application for managing kindergarten.
 Cycle in kindergarten is month.
 The administrator fills the data in the end of the month, including all incomes and exppenses and calculates revenue.
-Application will be developed with regard of time.
+Application will be developed with regard of time periods.
 Children are diveded to 4-5 groups based on their age.
+Apart from children the system manages staff, typical for kindergarten expenses like food, communal fees, advertisement, internet fees, ...

-The application is developed for private kidergarten with atmost 80 children.
+The application is developed for private kidergarten with atmost 70 children.
 In the kindergarten lessons are taught.
 Lesons are divided to two categories:
 - ones which subscription doesnt cover.
 They must be paid separetely
 - ones which subscription cover and they dont need to paid.